 - Scottie’s Apartment from Vertigo.
 Speaking of spooky homes, San Francisco scenery plays a prominent role in the famous Alfred Hitchcock film Vertigo.
 Scottie’s apartment is located at 900 Lombard Street, on the same side of the street as The Montandon House but a block down the hill at the corner of Jones and Lombard.

 How to Get to Lombard Street

 The crooked famous portion of Lombard Street is located between Jones St. and Hyde St. An exact address to reach the crooked street from your GPS or phone is 1070 Lombard Street, San Francisco, California 94109.
-Check out a free map of the area to plan your trip.
+Grab a convenient & free online San Francisco tourist map to plan your trip.
 The most common methods of getting to the crooked street address are: